Principle 6: Reconstruct the absent user

 A question: “How do you know if your docs are good?”

-Our team was recently re-aligned during a reorganization, and in the new structure, an upper manager, trying to feel out how to manage the doc group, asked us this question: How do you know if your documentation is good?
+While I was at Amazon, our group was shuffled around in a reorganization.
+In the new structure, an upper manager, trying to feel out how to manage the doc group, asked us this question: How do you know if your documentation is good?

 It’s a straightforward question, and one that presumably we should have been able to answer.
 But the question prompted shrugs and meandering responses.
 We soon started looking at different efforts — metrics, surveys, support tickets, and more.
 But really, we didn’t know if our docs were any good.